 Narrowing down the ten most haunted station in the country is a tricky challenge as many rail station across the UK are reported to be haunted including, York Road Railway Station in Belfast, Moulsecoomb Railway Station in Brighton, North Road Railway Station in Darlington, Middlesbrough Railway Station in Yorkshire, St. Thomas Railway Station in Exeter and Penmere Station in Cornwall, to name just a few.

-We start our list at Norwich station, which was originally named Norwich Thorpe and has been helping the people of Norfolk get around the county and into London since 1844.
+Norwich station was originally named Norwich Thorpe and has been helping the people of Norfolk get around the county and into London since 1844.
 The station has one of the strangest tales of the supernatural associated with it, not the ghost of a human, but an aggressive entity in the form of rat-like creature with large teeth.

 Keynsham station is on the Great Western Main Line in that serves London Paddington, the station lies between Bath and Bristol is said to be haunted by a phantom locomotive.
 Railway staff and passengers say they have seen the train pass silently through the station on many occasions.
 Some have even said that the train's driver was visible in the cab with a concerned expression on his face.